-It must be noted that each and every fan game is done as a non-profit engagement, put together because of each creator's love for the Sonic the Hedgehog franchise.
+Advances in technology and expertise means that today, many fangames are comparible to the original Sonic 2D platformers on the Sega Mega Drive.
+Others try to utilise more cutting edge technology, with complex 3D worlds and ideas.
+It must be noted that each and every fan game is created as a non-profit engagement, put together from love for the Sonic the Hedgehog franchise.
 Expressed in the best way they could think of, no intention to infringe upon copyright is attempted.

 This category has the following 4 subcategories, out of 4 total.